layoutBox/PinLayout/README.md

 *  **Q: When the device rotation change, the layout is not updated.**
    **R:** PinLayout doesn't use auto layout constraints, it is a framework that manually layout views.
 For that reason you need to update the layout inside either `UIView.layoutSubviews()` or `UIViewController.viewDidLayoutSubviews()` to handle container size's changes, including device rotation.
 You'll also need to handle UITraitCollection changes for app's that support multitask.

-*  **Q: How can we adjust a UIView container to match all its child?**
+*  **Q: How can we adjust a UIView container to match all its children?**
    **R:** The proposed solution is used by the **Form** example for its rounded corner background.
-Suppose you want to adjust a container height to match all its childs (subviews).
+Suppose you want to adjust a container height to match all its child (subviews).
    1. First set the container width and its position:
 `containerView.pin.topCenter().width(100%).marginTop(10)`
-   2. Layout all its childs.
+   2. Layout all its children.
    3. Finally, set the container height to match its last child Y position:
 `containerView.pin.height(child6.frame.maxY + 10)`